zchee/golang-wiki/AssemblyPolicy.md

 * test it well.
 The bar for new assembly code is high.
 It needs commensurate test coverage.
 The generic existing high-level tests are often not enough to test hundreds of lines of assembly.
 Test subroutines individually.

+## Future directions

+* if possible, port existing reviewed implementations.
+A tool should make it easy to review diffs from decompiler output.
+Consider the license implications.

 *TODO*: add more.
 This document is a work in progress.